 Treatment complications include:

-- Commit to managing your diabetes.
+- Manage your diabetes.
 Make healthy eating and physical activity part of your daily routine.
-Take oral diabetes medications or insulin as directed.
+Take diabetes medicines or insulin as directed.

-If your doctor suspects diabetic ketoacidosis, he or she will do a physical exam and various blood tests.
-In some cases, additional tests may be needed to help determine what triggered the diabetic ketoacidosis.
+A physical exam and blood tests can help diagnose diabetic ketoacidosis.
+In some cases, other tests may be needed to help find what caused the diabetic ketoacidosis.

 Blood tests used in the diagnosis of diabetic ketoacidosis will measure:

 - Ketone level.
-When your body breaks down fat and protein for energy, acids known as ketones enter your bloodstream.
+When the body breaks down fat and protein for energy, acids known as ketones enter the bloodstream.

-Your doctor may order tests to identify underlying health problems that might have contributed to diabetic ketoacidosis and to check for complications.
-Tests might include:
+Tests that can help find health problems that might have contributed to diabetic ketoacidosis and check for complications might include: